 We believe that any of our product candidates approved as a biological product under a BLA should qualify for the 12-year period of exclusivity.
 However, there is a risk that this exclusivity could be shortened due to congressional action or otherwise, or that the FDA will not consider our product candidates to be reference products for competing products, potentially creating the opportunity for generic competition sooner than anticipated.
-In each of his proposed budgets for fiscal years 2013 through 2015, President Obama proposed to cut this 12-year period of exclusivity down to seven years.
-He also proposed to prohibit additional periods of exclusivity due to minor changes in product formulations, a practice often referred to as "evergreening."
-It is possible that Congress may take these or other measures to reduce or eliminate periods of exclusivity.
+It is possible that Congress or the FDA may take these or other measures to reduce or eliminate periods of exclusivity.
 The BPCIA is complex and only beginning to be interpreted and implemented by the FDA.
 As a result, its ultimate impact is subject to uncertainty.
 The FDA has issued several guidance documents to date discussing the biosimilar pathway, and the FDA approved the first biosimilar under the BPCIA in March 2015.
 However, several issues still remain unclear with respect to the FDA's final implementation of the BPCIA, and such FDA implementation could have a material adverse effect on the future commercial prospects for our product candidates.